Find Grad Schools

 8 Yearly Graduations

 The 13th most popular school in the country for human nutrition majors who are seeking their master's degree is University of Houston.
-Each year, around 47,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,723 per year.
+The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
 During the most recent year for which we have data, 8 people received their master's degree in human nutrition from UH.
-Of these students, 91% were women and 27% were members of underrepresented racial-ethnic groups.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #15